RUC-MIALAB/PSAIA/docs/source/CONTRIBUTING.md

-# Contributing to ABACUS
+# Contributing to PSAIA

-First of all, thank you for taking time to make contributions to ABACUS!
+First of all, thank you for taking time to make contributions to PSAIA!
 This file provides the more technical guidelines on how to realize it.
-For more non-technical aspects, please refer to the [ABACUS Contribution Guide](./community/contribution_guide.md)
+For more non-technical aspects, please refer to the [PSAIA Contribution Guide](./community/contribution_guide.md)

 ## Table of Contents